-Funmilayo Associate, Global Investment Research Technology Technology division, London
+Funmilayo Executive Director/Vice President, Global Investment Research Technology Technology Division, London

 Joined GS: Intern, 2008; Full time, 2010

 I’ve done a lot of web development, desktop development, and scripting projects… I love working with these different technologies!